Writing Procedures

 Don’t use we when referring to the user

-We are not doing anything.
+We aren’t doing anything.
 The user is doing something so use you if you must, but it’s better to use the implied you in the imperative mood .

 You is better, but try to avoid it if possible.